dullage/eyelign/README.md

 ## Options

 ```
+  --find-eyes         BOOLEAN   Find eyes in new images.  [default: True]

+  --transform-images  BOOLEAN   Transform images and save output in OUTPUT_DIR.
+                                [default: True]

   --output-width      INTEGER

   --output-height     INTEGER

   --eye-width-pct     INTEGER   Determines the width of the eyes as a percentage
                                 of the output width.  [default: 20]

   --ignore-missing    BOOLEAN   Output will normally fail if any images are
                                 missing eye positions.
 Set this to true to
                                 override normal behaviour.

-  --input-only      BOOLEAN   Only add eye positions to the .eyelign cache file.
-                              Output disabled.

-  --debug           BOOLEAN   Skips all image transformation and simply outputs
+  --debug             BOOLEAN   Skips all image transformation and simply
-                              copies of the source images with eye positions
+                                outputs copies of the source images with eye
-                              highlighted.
-Useful to check eye positions are
+                                positions highlighted.
+Useful to check eye
-                              correct.
+                                positions are correct.

   --help                        Show this message and exit.
 ```

 To use an option in a Docker command simply add it to the end: